MrMysticus/Application_Project_2024/README.md

 # Application Project Sprottenflotte

-This repository consists of the work for the Application Project Sprottenflotte.
+This repository consists of the work and testing for the Application Project Sprottenflotte.

 ## Structure: